wp-plugins/contact-form-7-to-database-extension/readme.txt

 * Admin menu now appears under CF7's "Contact" top level menu
 * Includes an Options page to configure who can see and delete submitted data in the database
 * Saves data in DB table as UTF-8 to support non-latin character encodings.
+* CSV Export now in a more Excel-friendly encoding so it can properly display characters from different languages

 == Upgrade Notice ==